L. Scott Caldwell: Career

 Caldwell planned on a teaching career and taught at Chicago High School of the Performing Arts.
 She also worked a year for the Chicago Council on Fine Arts as an artist-in-residence.
 While in Chicago Caldwell performed in local theatrical productions at the Body Politic, Court Theater, and Eleventh Street Theater.
 She went to New York in 1978 to audition for Uta Hagen's school HB Studio.
 While waiting to audition she saw an ad for The Negro Ensemble Company.
 After her audition at Hagen's school, she took the subway to the NEC.

 Caldwell was initially rebuffed by the person who interviewed her but she insisted on meeting with Ward.
 She used the three pieces she performed at her audition for Hagen.
 She was accepted by both Hagen and Ward.
 During her first season at NEC Caldwell performed in several plays.
 One of those plays, Home, by Samm Art Williams, took her to Broadway's Cort Theatre in 1980.
 The play was critically acclaimed and earned a Tony Award nomination for Charles Brown.
 After Home closed Caldwell worked in several regional theater productions including Boesman and Lena at Milwaukee Repertory Theatre and A Raisin in the Sun at Studio Arena Theatre in Buffalo, New York.

-In December 1984, while working in Play of Giants, Caldwell was struck by a car while hailing a cab on Columbus Avenue in New York.
+In December 1984, while working in A Play of Giants, Caldwell was struck by a car while hailing a cab on Columbus Avenue in New York.
 She suffered a severe back injury and was unable to work for nearly two years.
 Her first audition after her recovery was for August Wilson's Joe Turner's Come and Gone.
 Her performance as Bertha Holly earned her a 1988 Tony Award.
 Soon after winning the Tony, she moved to southern California to work in television and film.
-She is extremely busy, working in several cities in the U.S., Canada, and South Africa, and continues to work in theater.
+She has been extremely busy, working in several cities in the U.S., Canada, and South Africa, and continues to work in theater.
 She returned to Broadway in 1997 as the lead in Neil Simon's short-lived Proposals.
 After Proposals closed Caldwell performed the role of Leah, Little Augie's sister, in New York City Center's "Encores!
 Great American Musicals in Concert" production of St. Louis Woman.